 In May, Stephen spoke at a conference at the University of Oujda as well as preached in the Anglican churches in Casablanca and Rabat.
 Read more here.

-By God’s grace and with your support, Peacemaker Mediators will continue to further the cause of justice, peace and reconciliation where invited and most needed.
+By God’s grace and with your support, Peacemaker Trust will continue to further the cause of justice, peace and reconciliation where invited and most needed.